paul910/CPG_Diffusion/README.md

 ### Step 5: Download Data

-Currently, Data only available on the AWS-Machine:
+Currently, data only available on the AWS-Machine:

 If NFS is not installed on your machine, install it by typing the following command in your terminal:
 ```bash